manish7singh/book-finder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.

+## Clone and install dependencies

+Clone the repository.
+Then run `npm install` to install the required dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you